 The Primary section predominantly focus on Road Safety, Community Access and Cooking.

-Other specialized programs include:
+Other specialised programs include:

 At Baringa we use technology as a tool to strengthen student engagement and support student learning.

-Banks of IPads are currently available for use by our primary section with some classrooms having 2 or 3 desktops available for student use.
-Each Primary room is fitted with an interactive Ipad or TV.
+Banks of iPads are currently available for use by our primary section with some classrooms having 2 or 3 desktops available for student use.
+Each Primary room is fitted with an interactive iPad or TV.

 Each Secondary and SLC student has a laptop computer provided by the school that they utilise to support learning while at school.
 All Secondary and SLC classrooms are fitted with whiteboards and projectors.